impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-1-content.md

 }
 ```

-After some digging, I discovered that  this test covers [this line of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv#L79){:target="_blank" rel="noopener"}.
+After some digging, I discovered that  this test covers [this line of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv#L79){:target="_blank" rel="noopener" }.
 We can prove this by running the test with this line of code in-place, and then re-running it with the code commented-out, observing that the test fails when the line is commented out.

 We will dive into what this line of code does when we start reading the code for `rbenv` itself.
 But from the description of this test (`adds its own libexec to PATH`), we can deduce that the `libexec/` folder contains commands that we'll want to execute from the terminal.